 Sometimes traditions cost us money, I’ve seen a few wedding traditions that cost big money.
 Some old traditions also focus on buying a house rather than renting.

-So if you and your family are following such practices, I don’t suggest you stop these right away, try understanding the logic behind these, if it seems relevant you can continue to follow them.
+So if you and your family are following such practices, I don’t suggest you stop these right away, try understanding the logic behind these, and if it seems relevant you can continue to follow them.

 25. Shop for Clothes Only Twice A Year